Trietptm-on-Coding-Algorithms/prog/README.md

-Basic Progs
+Prog

-This repository contains various programs and scripts that can be used for templates or experimentaion
+This repository contains sample scripts and code that can be used as a reference.